shotofcovfefe/questionable-beta/content/photos/analogue-archive/index.md

 See below for a few of the photos that didn't come out too horribly.
 And to be clear, there were *a lot* of duds.
 I guesstimate every ~2/24 photos were up to par.
 I still have a few rolls to develop, so expect this gallery to increase at some point.

-Note: best to click through; the Javascript gallery I used relentlessly crops the previews.
+Note #1: best to click through; the Javascript gallery I used relentlessly crops the previews.

+Note #2: Kindly be patient.
+The photos here are collectively some 169MB.